WARP-LAB/WARP-GUIDES-WEBPACK/06-lint/readme.md

 ```

 Update _webpack.front.config.js_
-webpack does not have `pre/postLoaders`, we have to use `enforce`.
+webpack does not have `pre/postLoaders` any more, we have to use `enforce`.
 And add ESLint configuration.
-It will fail on any errors or warning when `!development`, it will build, but scream when `development`.
+It will fail on any error or warning when `!development`, it will build, but scream when `development` (note that this is very restrictive setup, in real world it can bee loosened).

 ```javascript
 // ...

     {
       enforce: 'pre',
       test: /\.js$/,